ncben/kodi/README.md

 # tvbyy.com addon for Kodi
-Version 0.01 initial release
+Version 0.02

 Credit to dknlght (https://github.com/dknlght/dkodi)

-You must apply the Tudou DNS Patch as follows:
+To play any videos from tudou, you must apply the Tudou DNS Patch as follows:

 Edit your DNS by updating your host file on your computer, rooted Android device, or on your router.